ainani/Automate_Boring_stuff/ch10_debugging/README.txt

  - Python’s assert statement is a debugging aid that tests a condition as an internal self-check in your program.
  - Asserts should only be used to help developers identify bugs.
 They’re not a mechanism for handling run-time errors.
  - Asserts can be globally disabled with an interpreter setting

+ - Most source control systems are line-based and have a hard time highlighting multiple changes to a single line.
+   So for best practice multi-line declaration of list and dict variables list1= [
+	   a,
+	   b,
+	   c
+          ]